MAIF/daikoku/manual/src/main/paradox/setup/admin.md

 @@@

 Go to the `Users` page
-You will see the list of registered admin users.
+You will see the list of registered users.

 @@@ div { .centered-img }
 <img src="../img/user_page.png" />